Please refer to the updated version of this article instead:

 mangle edit and then forget your password.

-While we decided to write about only eight password managers, here’s a list of some other good options:
+While we decided to write about only the password managers above, here’s a list of some other options:

 In the end, while some of the decision may come down to differences in feature-sets, your ultimate choice between password managers may come down to your own personal preference for navigation and organization of your data.
 There is quite a variety of different options in this arena, and one may suit your own style better than another.
 The best way to get a feel for this would be to take apps for a spin and see how easy they are to work with, and decide according which feels most powerful and useful for you.